ArielOrtizBobea/arielortizbobea.github.io/pages/advising.md

 These programs have different admissions criteria.
 Please consult the respective websites for more details.

-The first 3 programs (AEM,PAM, ECON) are fully funded and admissions decisions are made by a committee.
-I do not make admissions decisions directly.
-Prospective students for the NRE program typically secure some external funding (e.g. Fulbright scholarship) before inquiring about fit and advising.
+The first 3 programs (AEM,PAM, ECON) are fully funded and admissions decisions are made by a committee. prof. Ortiz-Bobea does not make admissions decisions directly.
+Prospective students for the NRE program typically secure some external funding (e.g. Fulbright scholarship) before admission.

 **Postdocs:**